-One of the changes effected by the New Companies Act 71 of 2008 (the Act) is the provision of Rescue Procedures and the repeal of inter alia Judicial Administration as provided for in the Deeds Registries Act 47 of 1937.
+One of the changes effected by the New Companies Act 71 of 2008 (the Act) is the provision of Rescue Procedures and the repeal of inter alia Judicial Administration as provided for in the 1973 Act.

 Where a company was insolvent under the Companies Act 61 of 1973, the mere noting of a CY Interdict alerted the examiner that no further dealings were allowed with such company’s immovable property unless it was the liquidators transferring the property by virtue of the court order filed, or with a disclaimer from the liquidator.

 The examiner had to ensure that the liquidator or trustee was duly authorised to deal with the property by confirming the letter of appointment.
-The only other aspect was to ensure that Regulation 51(2) of the Deeds Registries Act 47 of 1937, with regard to any registered bonds over the property, was complied with.
+The title did not need to be lodged as per Regulation 51(2) of the Deeds Registries Act 47 of 1937 and bonds did not have to comply with section 56.

-According to the definition of “Business Rescue” in the Act, it means: proceedings to facilitate the rehabilitation of a company that is financially distressed by providing for:
+According to the definition of "Business Rescue" in the Act, it means proceedings to facilitate the rehabilitaton of a company that is financially distressed by providing for:

 The legislator’s intention is clearly to assist companies in financial trouble and to prevent closure of a company as a result of winding up by liquidators.
 Section 133 of the Act, therefore places a moratorium on legal proceedings against a company which has been granted rescue proceedings in terms of chapter six of the Act.
 The implication hereof is the temporary supervision of the company by managing its business, property and affairs.